DanielPAagustinho/virus2tree/README.md

 ```

 **Notes:**
 * OMA standalone and czid-dedup are not available via Conda.
-Please, follow the "Installation From Source" instructions below.
+Please, follow the "Installation from source" instructions below.
 * The Conda version of read2tree does not include the minimap2 branch.
-If you need this branch, follow the "Installation from Source" instructions.
+If you need this branch, follow the "Installation from source" instructions.

 ### 2. Installation from source